 For PR Tech Wednesdays this week, I organized a panel of Los Angeles Public Relations agency leaders featuring Bob Gold of Bob Gold & Associates and Kimberly Goodnight of Media Playground PR to talk about how they're handling media relations and public relations during the COVID-19 pandemic.

 It's definitely not business as usual, but clients are staying active and finding ways to get their message out to top-tier and trade media outlets.
 This is a time of great experimentation as clients, and PR agencies look for new ways to deliver their messages while staying mindful and sensitive to risks we all face.

 At major media like the Wall Street Journal, New York Times, CNBC, and CNN, 90% of their coverage is either straight COVID-19 news or COVID-19 related.
 So if you don’t have a COVID-19 or COVID-19-related story, it’s much, much tougher to get coverage.

-“But the game changes when you go to tech media, or you go into verticals.
-Trades are also looking at COVID-19 related stories, but they want to know how it's affecting their business sector.
-They're also looking for news on new products, new innovations, new services, trends and insights,” says Bob, who's Los Angeles PR Firm reps predominantly B2B clients.
+“But the game changes when you go to tech media or you go into verticals.
+Trades are also looking at COVID-19-related stories, but they want to know how it’s affecting their business sector.
+They’re also looking for news on new products, new innovations, new services, trends, and insights,” says Bob, whose Los Angeles PR Firm reps predominantly B2B clients.

-According to data from Talkwalker, pandemic news appears to have peaked March 16, 2020, but the crisis still dominates the news media's capacity.
+According to data from Talkwalker, pandemic news appears to have peaked on March 16, 2020, but the crisis still dominates the news media’s capacity.

 “This is a big time for the fashion industry to show how they’re stepping up and being part of the community,” says Kimberly Goodnight of Media Playground PR, which specializes in PR for Los Angeles-based fashion, accessory, and lifestyle brands.